davs3275/sbs/med/collier.md

 of panegyric and flattery.
 To have his magazines and exchequer well furnished.
 To be frugal in his expenses, without minding being lampooned for his pains.
-Not to worship the gods to superstition ;
+Not to worship the gods to superstition;
 not to court the populace, either by prodigality or compliment; but rather to be sober and firm upon all occasions, keeping things in a steady decorum, without chopping and changing of measures.
 To enjoy the plenty and magnificence of a sovereign fortune